Thomas Fraser, 12th Lord Lovat: Early life

 Born on 17 June 1802, he was the son of Amelia (née Leslie) Fraser and Alexander Fraser, 9th of Strichen, a Captain of the 1st Dragoon Guards who died on 28 October 1803, shortly after his birth.
 His paternal grandparents were Alexander Fraser, 8th of Strichen and Jean (née Menzies) Fraser (a daughter of William Menzies and niece of James Menzies of Culdares).
 His maternal grandparents were John Leslie, 22nd Baron of Balquhain and the former Violet Dalzell.

-In 1821, Fraser commissioned Aberdeen architect John Smith to design a country house known as Strichen House.
+In 1821, Fraser commissioned Aberdeen architect John Smith to design a town house known as Strichen Town House.

 Career

 In 1815, upon the death of Archibald Campbell Fraser (who outlived all of his children), Fraser became the 21st Chief of the Clan Fraser, through his descent from the second son of the 4th Lord Lovat.
 He also inherited the Lovat estates at Beauly in Inverness-shire.
 On 28 January 1837 he was created Baron Lovat, of Lovat in the County of Inverness, in the Peerage of the United Kingdom.
 In 1854, the attainder of the 11th Lord Lovat (who had been attainted and executed in 1747) was reversed, and Lovat thereby became 12th Lord Lovat in the Peerage of Scotland.
 He notably served as Lord Lieutenant of Inverness from 1853 to 1873 and was made a Knight of the Thistle in 1865.